Medicare telehealth items

 The Australian Government has unveiled a $2.4 billion health package to protect all Australians, including vulnerable groups such as the elderly, those with chronic conditions and Indigenous communities, from the coronavirus (COVID-19).
 The package provides support across primary care, aged care, hospitals, research and the national medical stockpile.

-New bulk-billed video-conference consultation and services, which can be provided by GPs, specialists, consultant physicians, consultant psychiatrists, nurse practitioners and allied mental health workers (including AMHSWs) for certain vulnerable people
+- New bulk-billed video-conference consultation and services, which can be provided by GPs, specialists, consultant physicians, consultant psychiatrists, nurse practitioners and allied mental health workers (including AMHSWs) are now available to all eligible Australians

 Vulnerable/isolated patients are those where at least one of the following apply: